 The Trevi Fountain

 The Trevi Fountain is one of Rome’s most beautiful and famous fountains.
-The fontana has its origins in 19 Bc, although the appearance it has now is from 1762.
+The Fontana has its origins in 19 BC, although its current appearance originates from 1762.

-I have been lucky enough to be able to see it by day and lit up at night, although I have not yet seen it after the cleaning it has been done for quite some time.
+I have been lucky enough to be able to see it by day and lit up at night, although I have not yet seen it after the cleaning it has undergone for quite some time now.

 The Roman Colosseum

 Travelling to Rome itself is a walk through history, but as you enter the Colosseum you move directly 2000 years back in time.

 The Colosseum was declared a World Heritage Site by UNESCO.
-It was built in the 70 year, almost 2000 years ago, on the remains of the previous amphitheatre that was destroyed in the Great Fire of Rome in ’64.
+It was built in the year 70, almost 2000 years ago, on the remains of the previous amphitheater that was destroyed in the Great Fire of Rome in ’64.

 In the Roman Colosseum, you could see different shows like the gladiator fight.
 And it was up and running until the 6th century.

 Over time the Colosseum passed through different owners, had different uses, suffered expolies.
-But since the last century works are being done to maintain it.
+But since the last century, works have been done to maintain it.

 It is the most visited monument in Italy.
 Therefore, when you go to Rome, this is a must!

 Piazza Venezia at night

 Venice Square, for me, is one of the prettiest.
-Although apparently its construction has been a bit controversial, since to build it moved the entire body of the Venice Palace, destroying a Renaissance square.
+Although apparently, its construction has been a bit controversial, since to build it required the entire body of the Venice Palace to be moved, destroying a Renaissance square.

 There’s a lot of traffic around here, but it’s worth a visit, especially at night when it’s lit, and there are fewer people.

 Piazza Navona is a jewel of the Roman Baroque.
 It is located in the heart of Medieval Rome.
-It is one of the typical squares that you reach walking through some narrow alley, and suddenly, there you have it, with its famous source of the rivers and its obelisco.
+It is one of the typical squares that you reach walking through some narrow alley, and suddenly, there you have it, with its famous rivers and its Obelisco.